 Each row is one year.
 Each square is one week.

-Most people, when they see this picture for the first time, do the same thing: they quietly count.
+Most people, the first time they see this picture, do the same thing.
+They quietly count.

 The point isn’t fear

-When every week is a square on a grid, three small things change:
+When every week is a square on a grid, a few small things change:

 A grid you can live with

-The problem with a static chart is that you see it once and forget.
-The value comes from looking at it often — not obsessively, just enough to stay honest about what week you're in and what you want it to count for.
+The problem with a chart you see once is that you forget it.
+The value is in coming back to it — not obsessively, just enough to stay honest about what week you’re in and what you want it to be about.

 See your life in weeks